Mastering Shell scripting

 Reference: stackoverflow

-8 Search for a image pattern in files in a directory
+8 Search for an image pattern in files in a directory

 grep -inH ".png" *.org | cut -d ":" -f 4